This is the privacy notice of Executive Interviews Limited. In this document, “we”, “our”, or “us” refer to Executive Interviews Limited.

 Technical data includes your internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.

-Marketing data includes your preferences in receiving marketing from us; communication preferences; responses and actions in relation to your use of our services.
+Marketing data includes your preferences in receiving marketing from us; communication preferences; responses and actions in relation to your use of our services, including viewing using our media players.

 We may aggregate anonymous data such as statistical or demographic data for any purpose.
 Anonymous data is data that does not identify you as an individual.
 Aggregated data may be derived from your personal data but is not considered personal information in law because it does not reveal your identity.